openshift/microshift/test/image-blueprints-bootc/README.md

 |group1| Short    | Basic prerequisites
 |group2| Long     | Artifacts independent of current sources

+> Note: Total build times are up to 15 minutes.

 ## Bootc Source Layer

 Artifacts built in this layer cannot be cached as they depend on the current sources.